Living with psoriatic arthritis

 Learning as much as possible about psoriatic arthritis will help you navigate the ups and downs of your condition.
 It is also important to:

-• develop open, honest relationships with your healthcare providers about how your symptoms are affecting you, including whether your joint pain and stiffness is affecting your mood, your ability to exercise, or your social life
+- develop open, honest relationships with your healthcare providers about how your symptoms are affecting you, including whether your joint pain and stiffness are affecting your mood, your ability to exercise, or your social life

 If you are experiencing PsA symptoms, it could mean that you have too much